 We are operating with the utmost caution and with the best health and safety knowledge we currently have in order to bring theatre to our audiences.
-For that reason, we will not have public audiences until 2021, with productions resuming on our Mainstage in February.
-Among many other health and safety protocols we are enacting, our house capacity will be reduced and seating is flexible, so we can offer you socially-distanced seating by yourself or with members of your social circle.
+For that reason, we will not have public audiences until it is safe to do so under the Government of Ontario’s COVID-19 regulations.

 As we look forward, we will have more details about what to expect if you are coming through our red doors.
-We will have a set of safety protocols based on Public Health guidelines, which will inform our capacity and ability to have an audience safely in our space.
 Safety measures and health protocols, including masks, social distancing, and sanitation measures, will be fully announced when tickets go on sale, and updated as precautions for COVID-19 evolve and change.

-- Hand sanitizer will be available outside of the washrooms and near each theatre.
+- Hand sanitizer will be available outside of the washrooms and in each theatre.

-- Lines will be taped on the floor in areas that are two narrow for two people to pass with 2 m distance.
-You must yield at these lines and wait for one person to pass through the hallway or door at a time
+- In areas that are too narrow for two people to pass with 2 m distance you must yield at the entry point and wait for one person to pass through the hallway or door at a time

 - There will be separate areas to store your personal items as well as food/drink.
 No one is to touch other people’s personal items.